 Before you finish the evaluation, don’t forget to clean up your AWS EC2 instance as well as the Packet host.
 To delete the Packet resource you can use again the

 # oneprovision delete [id] --cleanup

-miniONE is a tool to really help get users “up and running” with an OpenNebula environment.
-We hope you see how easy it is to start your own edge deployment or eventually extend your current setup to the edge.
+MiniONE is a tool to really help newcomers get “up and running” with an OpenNebula environment.
+And now you’ve seen how easy it is to launch your own edge deployment or eventually extend your current setup to the Edge.
+Godspeed! 🚀

 Awesome feature.
 It gives lot of ideas and usecases.

 I’m wondering, as part of a support contract, do your teams can accompany in a end-to-end deployment ?